0xroman1/Linux.Sulla/README.md

 ### Refrences

 PT_NOTE Infection on SymbolCrash by @sblip              https://shorturl.at/uzVY7

 LINUX.MIDRASHIM by @TMZvx                	              https://shorturl.at/gkASV

 LINUX.KROPOTKINE by @S01den @sblip                      https://shorturl.at/kxHPQ

 Returing to OEP despite PIE from tmpout                 https://shorturl.at/hqxSU

+Programming Linux Anti-Reversing Techniques Book        https://shorturl.at/aikxT